-The Wells Fargo Check Cashing Policy for Account Holders
+Wells Fargo Check Cashing Policies

-Well’s Fargo’s check cashing policy allows account holders to cash checks at any Wells Fargo banking location.
+Wells Fargo’s check cashing policy allows account holders to cash checks at any Wells Fargo banking location.
 Bring your check and a valid government-issued, photo ID (driver’s license, passport, etc.) with you to the bank.

 When you visit your Wells Fargo local branch, you’ll need to endorse your check (by signing the back and writing your account number below) and show your ID to the teller.

-According to the Wells Fargo Consumer Agreement, account holders can cash any type of check — cashiers checks, personal checks, business checks, insurance checks, etc.
+Account holders can cash any type of check — cashiers checks, personal checks, business checks, insurance checks, etc.

-Check Fees and Limits
+Fees and Limits

-As a non-account holder you’ll need to show a government issued, photo ID to cash a check at Wells Fargo.
+Wells Fargo’s check cashing policy limits non-account holders to cashing only checks drawn on a Wells Fargo account.
+As a non-account holder, you’ll need to show a government-issued, photo ID to cash a check at Wells Fargo.
 You may also be required to show a second form of ID, which can be anything with your name on it, such as a credit or debit card.

-Check Fees and Limits
+Fees and Limits

-The check cashing limit for non-account holders is $2,500, but individual branches have authority to set lower limits.
+The check cashing limit for non-account holders is $2,500, but individual branches have the authority to set lower limits.